 Most portfolios covering insured liabilities are invested in assets denominated in their own functional currency.
-As a result, portfolio exposure to currency risks is very limited.
-Less than 1% of the investments of the French companies in the Group are denominated in currencies other than the euro.
+As a result, portfolio exposure to currency risks is limited(For example: net of hedging exposure to a currency other than the euro represents less than 5% of the investments of French companies of the group CNP Assurances)..

 The Group performs currency stress testing to assess the impact on profit and equity of fluctuations of +10% in the euro/dollar and euro/sterling exchange rates as most of its currency exposure is on monetary assets and liabilities denominated in dollars or sterling.
-The cumulative estimated impact for the US dollar and the pound sterling represents less than 3.5% and 2%, respectively, of recurring operating profit.
+The cumulative estimated impact for the US dollar and the pound sterling represents less than 2% of recurring operating profit.